Souravgoswami/patched-irb/README.md

 ![alt screenshot](https://raw.githubusercontent.com/Souravgoswami/patched-irb/master/screenshots/sc2.jpg)

 The idea is When you run this, you are launched in the irb shell.
 But you can pass multiple gem names as argument.
-A common  function that irb lacks in loading history:
+A common  function that irb lacks is loading history:

 *Load history:* Press the up arrow key and down arrow key to browse previous histories (as you would do in your BASH/ZSH/etc. shell)!

 You have some methods like (note this are not a Ruby feature, you just get it with patched-irb):

 *clear* : Right, `clear` clears the screen just like just like the Linux command!
 The method clr is aliased with clear!.

-*erase* : It will erase the terminal except the line you are in.
-It's alised with erase!.
+*erase* : It will erase the terminal except for the line you are in.
+It's aliased with erase!.

 *history* : Show the histories from the .irb_history file. history! is also an alias for history method.

 *hist!n* : Shows you the history in the nth line.
-Example: hist!5 will show you the history that's in the line 5 in .irb_history file.
-It's aliases with hist.
+Example: hist!5 will show you the history that's in line 5 in the .irb_history file.
+It's aliasesd with hist.
 You run `hist(5)` or `hist 5` for the same job that hist!5 will do!

 *write_history* : Writes history to .irb_history file.
 The history comes from Readline::HISTORY. write_history! is an alias for write_history.

 *delete_history* : Warning!
 It will delete the .irb_history file.
 You will clear everything.
 It's not aliased with anything...

-*printenv* : Just to test stuffs out...
+*printenv* : Just to test stuff out...
 You will see some system details and Ruby interpreter details.
-The details comes from ENV object.
+The detail comes from ENV object.
 It doesn't have any alias method.

 *config* : A bigger test!
-The details comes from RbConfig::CONFIG. it's not aliased either...
+The details come from RbConfig::CONFIG. it's not aliased either...

 **Patched String Class :** Yes, we have the String class monkey patched so you can use `colourize` method on every String object. `colourize` is aliased with `to_colour`.